 While our model is highly stylized, these results should still hold in some form across a wide range of potential environments.
 For example, our results are robust to considering other ways of modeling AEs as the financial center.
 We obtain qualitatively identical results if AEs and EMEs have identical preferences but AEs face lower fundamental volatility for their investments.
 What matters for our results is that AEs have an incentive to bear global risk but financial instability caused by market incompleteness encourages them to, at least in part or on the margin, regulate that risk away.
+This incentive complicates the conduct of policy coordination which grants EMEs greater access to financial intermediation by AEs.
+To achieve coordination, EMEs may need to compensate AEs in some form in order for AEs to agree to bear more global risk.
+If EMEs have strong demand for additional intermediation, then AEs may be able to obtain substantial compensation as the price for coordination.

 We have abstracted away from channels for positive macro-level spillovers, and richer set-ups would likely incorporate them.
 However, the key insight of our model is that a stabilizing policy in one country means that country becomes relatively richer more frequently, and we expect this mechanism, on the margin, to remain in models with positive externalities.
 A more realistic Nash outcome would likely involve tighter leverage constraints relative to the coordinated equilibrium, but constraints would perhaps be positive rather than zero.
 However, since the EME would still want the AE to provide financial intermediation, any policy coordination will continue to place substantial weight on the AE's welfare.
+For the interested reader, Appendix D discuss some implications of our model for international financial regulations.